sedadenboer/RailNL/README.md

 ## Structure of the repository
 * The program can be run with main.py and in output.csv the results are shown.
-* code filemap: files for the classes, algorithms, calculation of the state space and the visualisations.
+* code filemap: files for the classes, algorithms, the visualisations and user input.
 * data filemap: csv files containing connection and station data for North- and South-Holland and The Netherlands.
 * docs filemap: images of maps and visualisations of solutions.
 * plots: analysis of some algorithms.